 The pay gap between college graduates and everyone else reached a record high last year, according to the new data, which is based on an analysis of Labor Department statistics by the Economic Policy Institute in Washington.
 Americans with four-year college degrees made 98 percent more an hour on average in 2013 than people without a degree.
 That’s up from 89 percent five years earlier, 85 percent a decade earlier and 64 percent in the early 1980s.

-Read the full article from Navy Times here.
+Read David Leonhardt’s full article from the NY Times here.